SpartanPlume/Tosurnament/README.md

 TEST_LOG=1 cargo test <test_name> -- --nocapture | bunyan
 ```
 `bunyan` is a program to parse the generated output.
 You might need to install it, but it is not necessary for the debugging.

+### Adding tests data

+You can add tests data in `crates/libs/core/tests-data`.
+Every table has a corresponding `.csv` file containing its tests data.

+If you are adding a new `.csv` file, you need to run the script `./crates/libs/core/tests-data/generate_tests_data_sql.sh`.